Jack Turban: Career

 Turban is an assistant professor of child and adolescent psychiatry and health policy at the University of California, San Francisco.
 He has published studies showing that gender identity conversion therapies (attempts to make transgender people cisgender) are widespread in the US and associated with suicide attempts.
-His research has shown that access to gender-affirming medical care (puberty blockers and gender-affirming hormones) during adolescence is linked to better mental health outcomes in adulthood, though the ability of his study to show this causal link has been disputed.
+His research has shown that access to gender-affirming medical care (puberty blockers and gender-affirming hormones) during adolescence is linked to better mental health outcomes in adulthood.
 He has also been one of the few researchers to publish on the topic of gender de-transition, including in the academic literature.

-Turban has been critical of Wall Street Journal writer Abigail Shrier's book Irreversible Damage, which alleges that a recent surge in adolescents becoming transgender is taking place, largely due to social contagion.
+Turban has been critical of Wall Street Journal writer Abigail Shrier's book Irreversible Damage, which alleges that a recent surge in adolescents becoming transgender is taking place, supposedly due to social contagion.
 He claimed that the book misinterpreted and omitted important scientific evidence about young people and gender identity.
 He subsequently co-authored a study arguing that gender dysphoria in children was not caused by social contagion.